Making of a Dress Form. Part 2. The Plaster Mold

 The Finishing Touch

-The next day, when the plaster mould finally dries.
+The next day, when the plaster mold finally dries.

 • I close the armholes and smooth out the inner imperfections with plasticine.